REASON AND VALUES EXEMPLIFIED IN GENDER

 undefined spirit, that later runs

-never related to the Holy Spirit, as exposed in my text on A
+amok in later German philosophy and in Rudolf Steiner, Derrida’s interpretation of Heidegger and the like, and is never related to the Holy Spirit, as exposed in my text on A feminist parenthesis on quantum mechanics.
+A definitively more

 complete understanding and criticism of Ellen Key in its relation to European

-cultural life is found (in Swedish) in Inga Sanner’s dissertation and book Att älska sin nästa såsom sig själv [Love
+Sanner’s dissertation and book Att älska sin nästa såsom sig själv [Love

-thy neighbor as thyself, 1995, cf. also here] on moral Utopianism during the nineteen century.
+thy neighbor as thyself, 1995, cf. also here] on moral Utopianism

+during the nineteen century.
 (Especially pp. 64f, 87, 124, but mainly 126-132).

 A perhaps more

-"rational" alternative approach is found in the Confucian I
+"rational" alternative approach is found in the Confucian I Ching, hexagram #37 on "The family", completed with the intuitions of the

-Creative” and hexagram #2 on “The
+hexagram #2 on “The Receptive”.
+The

-includes the following text:
+hexagram 37 includes the following text:

 The foundation of the